ucsb-csw8/w24/_lectures/lect08.md

 	* A color of a pixel in an image, a pitch in an audio file, floating point and negative numbers, etc.
 * This is why there are various files storing these bits of information to be interpreted in certain ways (`.mp3` / `.mp4` / `.wav` / `.jpg` / `.pdf` / ...)
 * Characters (under-the-hood) are actually assigned specific numerical values represented with binary numbers
-	* Plain text (.txt) files use ASCII (American Standard Code for Information Interchange) can represent all English alpha / numeric characters with 8 bits of information (255 unique values)
+	* Plain text (.txt) files use ASCII (American Standard Code for Information Interchange) and can represent all English alpha / numeric characters with 8 bits of information (256 unique values)
 	* Unicode uses more bits (more unique values) to represent characters in various languages
 * Lowercase / upper-case characters are represented with different numerical values, which is why: